 Free Legal Advice: is available almost everywhere.
 Several places to ask include the local and State Bar Associations.
 You can also inquire at the nearest municipal, state or federal court.
 Ask the person at the information area to find out about free legal advice.

-Last Updated: December 12, 1995 -- Scott Nelson
+Comments to <info at cloudfactory.org> Last Updated: December 12, 1995 -- Scott Nelson